-Does getting married affect student loans?
+Does getting married vs. staying single affect student loans?

 1. Increased payments under some income-driven plans